tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 		Applying auth.0009_alter_user_last_name_max_length...
 OK
 		Applying sessions.0001_initial...
 OK

-All apps that are installed in your Django project (check `INSTALLED_APPS` in `settings.py`) will update their database representations with this command.
+All apps installed in your Django project (check `INSTALLED_APPS` in `settings.py`) will be called to update their database representations when this command is issued.
 After this command is issued, you should then see a `db.sqlite3` file in your Django project's root.

 Next, create a superuser to manage the database.
 Run the following command.